Beci911/DSL_embedding_drifts/README.md

 ## 1. Project Goal

 This project implements a small domain-specific language (DSL) to configure and run drift detection for machine learning systems (data drift and concept drift).
-"Embedding drift" describes shifts in neural-network embeddings caused by changes in incoming data, which can signal changes in data distribution or behavior.
+"Embedding drift" refers to shifts in neural network embeddings caused by changes in incoming data, which can indicate changes in data distribution or system behavior.

 Key objectives:

-- Define the DSL syntax and grammar.
+* Define the DSL syntax and grammar.
-- Implement a lexer/parser and produce an AST.
+* Implement a lexer/parser and produce an AST.
-- Add semantic validation and helpful error messages.
+* Add semantic validation and helpful error messages.
-- Provide test cases and automation.
+* Provide test cases and automation.
-- Document development and usage.
+* Document development and usage.

 ---